• Skip to primary navigation

 Jump to Recipe Print Recipe

-The classic Reuben sandwich goes vegan!
-Made with layers of hearty seitan, tangy sauerkraut and creamy vegan Russian dressing, these sandwiches are packed with flavor and grilled to crispy delicious perfection.
+The classic Reuben goes vegan!
+Made with layers of hearty seitan, tangy sauerkraut and creamy vegan Russian dressing, these vegan Reuben sandwiches are packed with flavor and grilled to crispy delicious perfection.

-My husband was in the middle of transitioning to a vegetarian diet when I first met him, and he was really excited about my cooking.
-He made lots of suggestions for meatless versions of old favorites, and lots of them were dishes that I'd never actually had.
+My husband was in the middle of eliminating animal products from his diet when I first met him, and he was really excited about my cooking.
+He made lots of requests for vegan versions of old favorites, and lots of them were dishes that I'd never actually had.
 One of his first requests was for a Reuben sandwich.

 I've never had a conventional Reuben, so I relied on my husband's guidance for this one.
 He tells me it's pretty spot on.
 To this day it's a household favorite!